Circle actions on oriented manifolds with 3 fixed points

-As mentioned above, if $M$ has exactly 1 fixed point $p$, $M$ has to be the fixed point itself, i.e., $M=\{p\}$.
-If $M$ has exactly 2 fixed points, then the fixed point data of $M$ agrees with that of a rotation of $S^{2n}$ \cite{K3}, \cite{L}; see Theorem \ref{t213}.
+As mentioned above, if $M$ has exactly 1 fixed point $p$, $M$ has to be the fixed point itself, that is, $M=\{p\}$.
+If $M$ has exactly two fixed points, then the fixed point data of $M$ agrees with that of a rotation of $S^{2n}$ \cite{K3}, see Theorem \ref{t213}.

-Next, suppose that $M$ has exactly 3 fixed points.
+Next, suppose that $M$ has exactly three fixed points.
 Then $\dim M$ is a multiple of 4 as mentioned above.
-If $\dim M=4$, the fixed point data of $M$ agrees with that of an action on $\mathbb{CP}^2$, see \cite{J3}, \cite{L}, and Corollary \ref{c43}.
-Along the way of proving Theorem \ref{t11}, we prove that if $\dim M=8$, the fixed point data of $M$ is the same as an action on $\mathbb{HP}^2$.
+If $\dim M=4$, the fixed point data of $M$ agrees with that of an action on $\mathbb{CP}^2$, see \cite{J3}.
+If $\dim M=8$ and each isotropy submanifold is orientable, the fixed point data of $M$ is the same as the data of the action on $\mathbb{HP}^2$.

 \begin{theo} Let the circle act on an 8-dimensional compact oriented manifold $M$ with 3 fixed points.
+Suppose that each isotropy submanifold is orientable.
 Then the fixed point data of $M$ is

 for some positive integers $a$, $b$, and $c$. \end{theo}